Compassionate, Clear Guidance for Families Navigating Complex Needs

 Caring for a loved one with disabilities brings unique responsibilities, and planning ahead is one of the most important things you can do.
 You may be juggling medical appointments, caregiving duties, and daily life, making it hard to focus on long-term financial planning.
 But you don’t have to do it alone.

-Whether you’re looking to set up a special needs trust, preserve eligibility for benefits like SSI and Medicaid, or simply get clarity on your next steps, you deserve guidance that puts your family first.
-At Mercer Advisors, we’ll help you prioritize what matters most, understand what can wait, and build a plan that gives you confidence and peace of mind, so that you can focus on what truly matters: your loved one’s well-being.
+At Mercer Advisors, we’ll help you prioritize what matters most, understand what can wait, and build a plan that gives you confidence so that you can focus on what truly matters: your loved one’s well-being.

 Why Wealth Management for Dependents with Special Needs Matters